pazeshun/jsk_apc_2016_meshes/README.md

 `original` directory contains CAD files of the components made by Autodesk Inventor.
 `stl` directory contains STL files converted from Inventor Assemblies which consist of the components in `original` directory.

-The mesh data in [jsk_apc](https://github.com/start-jsk/jsk_apc) for APC2016 were modified by MeshLab in order to reduce the polygon counts.
+The mesh data in [jsk_apc](https://github.com/start-jsk/jsk_apc) for APC2016 were modified from STL data in `stl/visual` and `stl/collision` by MeshLab in order to reduce the polygon counts.
 The method of modifying is following:

 From the menu, select Filters > Remeshing, simplification and construction > Quadratic Edge Collapse Detection.
 Option Settings: